-Option Description physical_serial_line Mapping to he Mapping to host "\\.\COM <n>" physical serial line.</n> virtual_serial_line Using this ma CHARON Virt n IP port of CHARON VM host. pping it is possible to connect to the CHARON VM console and disconnect from it at any time without usage of tual Machines Manager "Show Console" option.
-It is also possible to start up some chosen application to connect to VM console IP port.
-Parameter Description port Specifies an IP port on the host to which the CHARON VM console will be mapped application A string specifying a name of an application to be started together with CHARON VM to provide emulation of VAX/PDP11 console (terminal emulator) It is assumed that this application has already been configured to use the IP port specified by the corresponding "port" parameter Example: load virtual_serial_line/chserial OPA0 port=10003 application="putty.exe -load OPA0" In the example above, the CHARON VM uses the IP port "10003" for the VAX/PDP11 console and starts the "Putty" terminal emulator (included in the CHARON installation kit) with the "OPA0" saved session directing it to connect to the IP port "10003".
-If the terminal emulator is closed, it is always possible to reopen it with the "Show Console" feature from the CHARON Virtual Machines Manager.
+Option Description physical_serial_line Mapping to host "\\.\COM <n>" physical serial line.</n> virtual_serial_line Mapping to an IP port of CHARON VM host.
+Using this mapping it is possible to connect to the CHARON VM console and disconnect from it at any time without usage of CHARON Virtual Machine Manager "Show Console" option.
+It is also possible to start up some chosen application to connect to the CHARON VM console IP port.
+Parameters: port: specifies an IP port on the host to which the CHARON VM console will be mapped application: a string specifying a name of an application to be started together with CHARON VM to provide emulation of VAX/PDP11 console (terminal emulator)It is assumed that this application has already been configured to use the IP port specified by the corresponding "port" parameter Example: load virtual_serial_line/chserial OPAO port=10003 application="putty.exe -load OPAO" In the example above, the CHARON VM uses the IP port "10003" for the VAX/PDP11 console and starts the "Putty" terminal emulator (included in the CHARON installation kit) with the "OPA0" saved session directing it to connect to the IP port "10003".
+If the terminal emulator is closed, it is always possible to reopen it with the "Show Console" feature from the CHARON Virtual Machine Manager.